MEF-BDA503/pj-nesipoglud/index.md

 + [Here](files/Homework2.html) is my interesting dataset that I want to analyze.

 ## Diamonds Price Estimation
-+ [Here](files/Diamonds.html) is consists of explanatory analysis and prediction of diamonds
++ [Here](files/Diamonds.html) is Diamonds Price Estimation consists of explanatory analysis and prediction of diamonds